Sulfide Mining District planned for Minnesota's Arrowhead Region

 Participate in your Minnesota precinct caucus

-Precinct caucuses are meetings organized by Minnesota’s political parties to begin the process of selecting candidates for the 2012 election and policy positions to shape the party platform.
-Caucuses are held in locations across Minnesota, are open to the public, and participation is encouraged.
+Precinct caucuses are meetings organized by Minnesota’s political parties to begin shaping the partys’ goals and values, often called the platform and action agenda.
+Caucuses are held this year on Tuesday Feb.
+4 in public locations across Minnesota, are open to the public and participation is encouraged.

 Learn more about sulfide mining at :